MinhTranTuan3112/TTM-Music/README.md

 - Edit your playlists: users can add new songs to playlist, remove songs from playlists, rename the playlist
 - Shuffle playlists: this features give users a fresh experience when they listen to the playlists.
 - Search songs based on genres or artists: this freature allows user to find their songs easily
+- Manage playlists, albums and songs: the admins can perform add, update, delete operations.
+Admins can also add audio file, cover image of the song

 # Wireframe or screenshots of the system: